Sue Metcalfe – Chair of Governors

 Nick Mirchandani – Co-opted

-Nick was co-opted as a governor in early 2014 and is Vice-Chair of the Premises and Community Committee.
-He has been resident in the city for almost 20 years and is a father of two children, both of whom have attended Kings’ School.
+Nick was co-opted as a governor in early 2014 and is Vice-Chair of the Premises, Boarding and Community Committee.
+Nick is also the Training and Development Governor.
+He has been resident in the city for almost 20 years and is a father of two children, both currently attending Kings’ School.

 Andy Parkinson – Co-opted